-- Prevent unsuitable people working, or coming into contact, with pupils within its academies. - Promote safe practice and challenge poor or unsafe practice. - Identify pupils who are suffering or likely to suffer significant harm and take appropriate action with the aim of making sure they are kept safe both at home and at school. - Identify pupils who may be susceptible to messages of violence and radicalisation and take appropriate action to ensure early intervention to challenge extreme ideologies. - Contribute to effective partnership working between all those involved with providing services for pupils.
+- 1. Prevent unsuitable people working, or coming into contact, with children within its academies. - 2.
+Promote safe practice and challenge poor or unsafe practice. - 3.
+Identify children who are suffering or likely to suffer significant harm and take appropriate action at the earliest opportunity, with the aim of making sure they are kept safe both at home and at school. - 4.
+Identify children who may be susceptible to messages of violence and radicalisation and take appropriate action to ensure early intervention to challenge extreme ideologies. - 5.
+Contribute to effective partnership working between all those involved with providing services for children.